Kathryn Lee - 29 Jul, 2021

 |Property ownership began after September 20, 1985, but before 11.45am (ACT time) September 21, 1999.||The cost base increases by applying an indexation factor based on Consumer Price Index (CPI).||marginal tax rate x indexation factor x capital gain.|

-One major misconception about the CGT is that it’s a separate tax to the one you pay at the time of your annual tax return.
+One major misconception about the CGT is that it’s a separate tax from the one you pay at the time of your annual tax return.
 However, it’s simply added to your taxable income in the year you sold or disposed of the property, and paid as part of your income tax assessment.

 The capital gains tax is ‘triggered’ by a CGT event.
 Generally, this occurs when you sell an asset, but it can also occur if it’s given away, destroyed or if you cease being an Australian resident.